 Specifies the offset that is added to all addresses within the image.
-If offset is not specified then the default for:
+If <offset> is not specified then the default for:

 - · An image is zero. - A shared library is the load address of the library.
-If the application has not currently loaded the specified library then the request is pended until the library is loaded and the offset can be determined. - s For relocatable objects, this specifies the address to which a section was relocated. - section Specifies the name of the relocated section. - address Specifies the address of the section.
-This can be either an address or an expression that evaluates to an address.
-You can also specify the address space.
+If the application has not currently loaded the specified library then the request is pended until the library is loaded and the offset can be determined.

+For relocatable objects, this specifies the address to which a section was relocated.